Vinigperuzzi/film_catalog/README.md

 Access the application in your web browser at [http://localhost:3000](http://localhost:3000).

-If the yours rails version is different, you can update your version with RVM or RBENV, or simply change the version in gemfile to match your version
+If your rails version is different from the specified, you can update your version with RVM or RBENV, or simply change the version in gemfile to match your version

 To discover which ruby version you have, you may run:
 ```rails --version```